cjacker/wlink-iap/README.md

 ## to enter IAP mode only

-If you want to erase code flash or/and re-program the whole firmware of WCH-LinkE, you have to enter IAP mode first by hold the 'IAP' button down when powerup, or by `wlink-iap -i`.
+If you want to erase code flash or/and re-program the whole firmware (firmwares with filename contains 'APP_IAP'), you have to enter IAP mode first by hold the 'IAP' button down when powerup, or by `wlink-iap -i`.

 This command is useful since official WCH-LinkE have a case and it's not convenient to hold the 'IAP' button down.